x-meng-group/RandomClusterConnectivity/README.md

 Because exact calculations scale poorly with network size, the first half of the code uses a highly parallelized Monte Carlo approach.

 * **Parameters:** It sweeps through edge probabilities *p* and cluster weights *q* in increments of Δp = 0.05 and Δq = 0.05.
-* **Method:** It generates 1,000,000 subgraph configurations per *p*-value.
+* **Method:** It generates 1,000,000 configurations per *p*-value.
 To maintain numerical stability when calculating the statistical weights (*q* raised to the number of components), it shifts the exponent relative to the minimum number of components observed.
 * **Output:** Saves an `.mx` file containing numerical matrices of the pairwise connectedness probabilities.

 ### 2. Exact Theoretical Calculation